robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingUserKeywords.rst

     *** Test Cases ***
     Varargs with user keywords
-       @{arg list}=    Create List    arg1    arg2    arg3   arg4    arg10
         Any Number Of Arguments
-       Any Number Of Arguments    arg1
-       Any Number Of Arguments    arg1    arg2
+        Any Number Of Arguments    arg
-       Any Number Of Arguments    arg1    arg2    arg3   arg4    arg10
+        Any Number Of Arguments    arg1    arg2    arg3   arg4
-       Any Number Of Arguments    @{arg list}
-       One Or More Arguments    arg1
+        One Or More Arguments    required
-       One Or More Arguments    arg1    arg2    arg3   arg4    arg10
+        One Or More Arguments    arg1    arg2    arg3   arg4
-       One Or More Arguments    extra arg    @{arg list}
-       One Or More Arguments    @{arg list}
-       Required, Default, Varargs    rqArg    @{argl list}
+        Required, Default, Varargs    required
-       Required, Default, Varargs    required argument    optional argument    @{arg list}
+        Required, Default, Varargs    required    optional
-       Required, Default, Varargs    required argument    arg1    arg2    arg3   arg4    arg10
+        Required, Default, Varargs    arg1    arg2    arg3    arg4    arg5
-       Required, Default, Varargs    @{argl list}

 Again, Pythonistas probably notice that the variable number of arguments syntax is very close to the one in Python.